Streets of Barcelona, amazing hidden architecture

 Carrer del Bisbe is the most photographed and visited place in the Gothic Quarter.

 And although it looks very old, it is not.
-It was built in 1900, that is, it is 100 years old.
+It was built in 1900, which means it is only 100 years old.

-If you visit this place in Barcelona, go under the bridge and notice that there is a skull with a dagger through it.
+If you visit this place in Barcelona, you should go under the bridge and notice that there is a skull with a dagger through it.

 Its meaning is an unsolved mystery.